 The Go London Explorer Pass bundles more than 40 of London’s best attractions for a discounted price.

 Some travel cards, like the London Pass and the New York Pass, offer unlimited sightseeing for a predetermined number of days.
 Pricing for the Go London Explorer Pass, however, is based on the number of sites you wish to visit.

-As with most sightseeing passes, you simply choose where you’d like to visit and present your pass upon entry.
+As with most sightseeing passes, simply choose where you’d like to visit and present your pass upon entry.
 Regardless of which “size” pass you select, the Go London Explorer Pass is valid for 60 days after your first use of the card.

 Save BIG in London – Save money in London with the Go London Explorer Pass!
-You can easily save over 40% off the retail price at London’s top tourist attractions.
+You can easily save up to 39% off the retail price at London’s top tourist attractions.
 Save more with Go London Explorer Pass here.

 Top Attractions on the London Explorer Pass

 The Go London Explorer Pass includes free entry to more than 40 of London’s best attractions, including: